 How Do You Define Danger in a Psych Ward?

-Saying that someone is a danger to themselves or other people is the sole reason for them to be involuntarily hospitalized in a mental health facility.
+Saying that someone is a danger to themselves or other people is the sole reason for them to be involuntarily confined to a mental hospital.

 - The danger must be clear and specific, based on actions, words (written or verbal), and behavior.

-- The risk of danger must be high and or likely.
+- The risk of danger must be high or likely.

-- The danger must be happening now or very soon.
+- The danger must be imminent or happening now.

-How Do You Avoid a Longer Hold in a Psych Ward?
+How Do You Avoid a Longer Hold in a Psychiatric Hospital?

-To avoid an extension of your hold in a psych ward, you need to show that the reason you were first placed in an involuntary hold is not a concern any longer.
+To avoid an extension of your hold in a psych unit, you need to show that the reason you were first placed in an involuntary hold is no longer a concern.

 Consider these important tips:

-- If you were placed on a hold for being a danger to others, do not be argumentative with those around you, be respectful, and do not touch anyone unless hospital staff instructs you to do so.
+- If you were placed on hold for being a danger to others, do not argue with those around you, be respectful, and do not touch anyone unless hospital staff instructs you to do so.

-It would also help your case if you reach out to someone, like a friend or family member, who can help you with treatment and your basic needs after your release and have them submit a letter to the court.
+It would also help your case if you reached out to someone, like a friend or family member, who can help you with your ongoing treatment plan and basic needs after your release.
+You can either ask them to submit a letter to the court or, better yet, hire a Los Angeles criminal defense lawyer.

-Can an Attorney Help Limit Your Time in a Psych Ward?
+Can an Attorney Help Limit Your Time in a Psychiatric Ward?

-After you have completed a 72-hour hold in a psych ward, you are legally entitled to a patient’s rights advocate or a criminal defense attorney, who will definitely help to advocate for your legal rights in your case and look out for your best interests.
+How long can a psych ward keep you in total?
+After you have completed a 72-hour hold in a psych ward, you are legally entitled to a patient’s rights advocate or an attorney, who will work to uphold your legal rights and represent your best interests.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form